-If you're still copying data between apps, manually sending the same types of emails, or spending time on tasks that follow a predictable pattern, you're leaving hours on the table every week.
-Make.com is a visual automation platform that lets you connect virtually any app to any other app and build workflows — called "scenarios" — that run automatically.
+If you are still copying data between apps, manually sending the same types of emails, or spending time on tasks that follow a predictable pattern, you are leaving hours on the table every week.
+Make.com is a visual automation platform that lets you connect virtually any app to any other app and build workflows called "scenarios" that run automatically.
 No code required.
-This guide walks you through the core concepts and three real workflows you can build in under an hour.
+This guide walks you through the core concepts, three battle-tested workflows you can build in under an hour, and the mindset shift that separates automations that last from ones that break.

 Make.com is built around a simple concept: triggers and actions.
 A trigger is something that starts a workflow — a new email arriving, a form being submitted, a new row added to a spreadsheet, or a scheduled time each day.
 An action is what happens in response — send a message, create a record, call an API, or generate text with AI.